thedude0606/manusoptions/PROGRESS.md

 - Resolved: Options chain UI not updating due to incomplete mapping between streaming data contract keys and options table data
 - Resolved: Contract key normalization mismatch between streaming data and DataFrame rows
 - Resolved: Recommendation engine not utilizing streaming data for real-time updates
+- Investigating: Recommendations not loading when expected - added comprehensive debugging to diagnose

 ## Next Steps

+1. Monitor logs to identify why recommendations aren't loading
-1. Add visual indicators for recommendations with high confidence
+2. Add visual indicators for recommendations with high confidence
-2. Create tests to validate the changes
+3. Create tests to validate the changes
-3. Optimize performance for multi-timeframe calculations if needed
+4. Optimize performance for multi-timeframe calculations if needed
-4. Continue updating documentation to reflect the new functionality
+5. Continue updating documentation to reflect the new functionality
-5. Add visual indicators for fields that have been updated via streaming data
+6. Add visual indicators for fields that have been updated via streaming data
-6. Implement caching for normalized contract keys to improve performance
+7. Implement caching for normalized contract keys to improve performance